jdiegosierra/jdiegosierra/README.md

 ### Hi there 👋

-"Time is the currency we must invest to become better engineers"
+"Time is the stock option we must invest to become better engineers"

 Passioned about: